 How to create microlearning support at home? 🤔

-Supporting microlearning as parents is all about the engagement, without having to teach lessons!
+Supporting microlearning as parents is all about engagement, without having to teach lessons!

 As students go back to school from remote learning, here are some ways parents can continue to support microlearning from home:

-❇️ Microlearning is a great tool for revision through digital creativity too.
-Encourage students to make short digital presentations, videos or even podcasts that summarizes the understanding of their lessons.
+- Microlearning is a great tool for revision through digital creativity too.
+Encourage students to make short digital presentations, videos or even podcasts that summarize the understanding of their lessons.

-Our Advice : A good education reflects the society our children will enter.
-Microlearning fulfills this by preparing students for the dynamic and resilient future of work.
+Our Advice: A good education reflects the society our children will enter.
+Microlearning fulfils this by preparing students for the dynamic and resilient future of work.

-At GoStudent, our tutors go the extra-mile for students.
-We want them to excel at their academics while also ensuring our teaching methods prepare them for the future of their careers.
+At GoStudent, our tutors go the extra mile for students.
+We want them to excel in their academics while also ensuring our teaching methods prepare them for the future of their careers.
 So we often adopt microlearning methods to teach a variety of subjects.
-To experience it, book a trial session with one of our tutors here!
+To experience it, book a trial session with one of our tutors!